Papa Johns Logo

 Papa John's Pizza Logo

 At the end of 2021, the fast-food restaurant chain Papa John’s carried out a large-scale rebranding.
-She focused on keeping the identity as simple as possible, so she ditched the “Pizza” ribbon and the possessive apostrophe.
-Now the pizzeria is called simply and clearly: Papa John’s.
+She focused on keeping the identity simple and ditched the “Pizza” ribbon and the possessive apostrophe.
+Now, the pizzeria is simply called Papa John’s.
 The redesign also removed the green outline around the text, and the name itself took on the shape of an inverted plate.
-For this, the Mathews Hale Design studio specialists, who were entrusted with updating the emblem, left the letters in the form of a ladder – with a decrease from the middle to the sides.
+For this, the Mathews Hale Design studio specialists, entrusted with updating the emblem, left the letters in the form of a ladder – with a decrease from the middle to the sides.

 Font and Colors